 srm -r $NAUTILUS_SCRIPT_SELECTED_FILE_PATHS

-Here $NAUTILUS_SCRIPT_SELECTED_FILE_PATHS is a variable that contains paths of all files and folders selected by the user in Nautilus.
+The variable $NAUTILUS_SCRIPT_SELECTED_FILE_PATHS contains the paths of the selected files and folders in Nautilus.

 chmod +x Secure_Delete